Difio3333/SenseHatGameOfLife/README.md

 [Here is a short video displaying the software in action](https://youtu.be/YGtlaHDe6AA)

 # Hardware Requirements
-This software requires the Rasberry Pi Sense Hat addon board and a PS4 Controller as well as some Rasberry Pi Computer to connect the Sense Hat to.
+This software requires the Rasberry Pi Sense Hat addon board and a PS4 Controller as well as some Rasberry Pi computer to connect the Sense Hat to.

 # Dependencies